Urban agriculture: Farms

-City farms are agricultural plots in urban areas, that have people working with animals and plants to produce food.
+The first urban agriculture method of growing occurs when family farms maintain their land as the city grows around it.
+City farms/Urban farms are agricultural plots in urban areas, that have people working with animals and plants to produce food.
 They are usually community-run gardens seeking to improve community relationships and offer an awareness of agriculture and farming to people who live in urbanized areas.
+Although the name says urban, urban farming does not have to be in the urban area, it can be in the backyard of a house, or the rooftop of an apartment building.
 They are important sources of food security for many communities around the globe.
 City farms vary in size from small plots in private yards to larger farms that occupy a number of acres.
 In 1996, a United Nations report estimated there are over 800 million people worldwide who grow food and raise livestock in cities.
 Although some city farms have paid employees, most rely heavily on volunteer labour, and some are run by volunteers alone.
 Other city farms operate as partnerships with local authorities.

 An early city farm was set up in 1972 in Kentish Town, London.
 It combines farm animals with gardening space, an addition inspired by children's farms in the Netherlands.
 Other city farms followed across London and the United Kingdom.
 In Australia, several city farms exist in various capital cities.
 In Melbourne, the Collingwood Children's Farm was established in 1979 on the Abbotsford Precinct Heritage Farmlands (the APHF), the oldest continually farmed land in Victoria, farmed since 1838.

 In 2010, New York City saw the building and opening of the world's largest privately owned and operated rooftop farm, followed by an even larger location in 2012.
 Both were a result of municipal programs such as The Green Roof Tax Abatement Program and Green Infrastructure Grant Program.